scottbri/PyVMAX/README.md

 ```

 # USAGE
-PyVMAX is primarily a representation of the EMC Unisphere for VMAX API as a Python module.
+PyVMAX is an implementation of the EMC Unisphere for VMAX API as a Python package.
 It's very simple to use.
-In your script just import the module, issue the connect() method and make your first API call:
+In your script just import the module, issue the connect() and make your first API call:
 ```
 import pyvmax
 vmax_api = pyvmax.connect(URL, USER, PASSWORD)